 For further Information or Appointments: 01792 720477

-Broadly speaking there are two main theoretical strands to working with a sandtray, one originating from the early work of Margaret Lowenfeld, the other from the later work of Dora Kallf.
+Broadly speaking there are two main theoretical strands to working with sand, one originating from the early work of Margaret Lowenfeld, the other from the later work of Dora Kallf.
 The approach associated with its earlier use tends to be (not exclusively so) known as 'Sandtray Therapy', the later approach is known as 'Sandplay Therapy' being more associated with a Jungian Analytical approach.

 Many counsellors and allied professionals will attempt to use sandtray with very little knowledge for the potential of this approach.
 It does enable access to deep awareness from the unconscious, the process therefore demands respect and must be used wisely, carefully, mindfully and gently.
 Training is essential.
-These courses offer a starting point for integrative therapists and have a clear focus on teaching ethical safe practice.
+These courses offer a starting point for therapists and have a clear focus on teaching ethical safe practice.
 Counsellors and psychotherapists, as well as supervisors, will learn how to use this approach safely whilst also experiencing what it feels like to be the client and the supervisee.
 There is a strong emphasis on experiential learning.

 Venue & Fees

 Training is delivered at Way Forward Counselling Services Ltd, 9 Tawe Business Village, Phoenix Way, Swansea Enterprise park, Swansea, SA7 9LA.
 For those travelling some distance from home and staying overnight, there are plenty of places to stay locally.
 The Mercure Swansea Hotel is within easy walking distance of the venue.